Submitting a patch and getting it reviewed and committed to the Mozilla source tree involves several steps; this article explains how.

 In many open source projects, developers will accept patches in an unfinished state, finish them and apply them.
 In Mozilla's culture, the reviewer will only review and comment on a patch.
 If the submitter declines to make the revisions, the patch will sit unless and until someone else chooses to take up the effort.

-A patch can be committed after it has been properly reviewed.
+A patch can be pushed (aka. landed) after it has been properly reviewed.

 Please build the application with the patch applied, ensuring it runs and passes automatic tests (and mention you have done so in the bug) and/or push to the try server (also stating this in the bug).
 Submitting an untested patch wastes the committer's time and may burn the tree.
 Please save everyone's time and effort by completing all necessary verifications.